gpjmartin/sb1/auto-scaling/README.md

 Apply the Priority file: </br>

         kubectl apply -f priority.yaml

+The Cluster yaml should have a Min/Max Replicas set (don't set the "replicas" explicitly). </br>

+        worker:
+          autoscaling:
+            enabled: true
+            minReplicas: 1
+            maxReplicas: 3
+            targetCPUUtilizationPercentage: 50 # Default is 80 but for demo and testing you can set this lower to something like 50.
+          # The deploymentTerminatinoGracePeriodSeconds controls how long the worker waits before beginning the graceful shutdown process.
+          # The following value was lowered for demo purposes
+          deploymentTerminationGracePeriodSeconds: 10 # default is 300; it is actually how long the graceful shutdown waits after it receives the SIGTERM
+          starburstWorkerShutdownGracePeriodSeconds: 120 # default is 120

 To Test Auto-Scaling, run the command below in multiple tabs (e.g. 5 ) in the Query Editor: </br>